 Santhiago Selon is a young artist based in Goiania, Brazil.
 His work was recently featured on the cover of the new book "Nuevo Mundo" which documents the rising stars emerging from the Latin American graffiti scene.
 Santhiago primarily paints in urban situations since his main theme is the city - its movement, colour and architecture.
-"Interventions" he says "are special too, as each place has its own characteristics."
+"Interventions" he says "are special too, as each place has its own led light bulbs for home characteristics."
 He is also becoming recognised for his studio output on canvas and more recently his self-produced silk screen prints.

 Tuesday, July 10, 2012

 If you're in Sao Paulo this July until the beginning of August there are many print workshops taking place with Choque Cultural's Education Institute initiative.

 Artists such as Samuel Casal, Speto and SHN will be demonstrating and leading workshops in woodcuts, silk screen printing, sticker printing and book-making.